 High-Level and Details

 The attention to detail that UI and UX designers pay to their tasks is an additional area where they differ.
-UI designers focus on the details of each of the page interfaces and interactions, ensuring sure everything looks attractive and functions correctly.
+UI designers focus on the details of each of the page interfaces and interactions, ensuring that everything looks attractive and functions correctly.
 UX designers have a broader perspective on a product or service and make sure the whole user flow is effectively implemented and consistent throughout a website, service, or app.

 How do UX and UI Design Work Together?

-Good UI UX design are typically needed to create a product that customers would love to visit.
+Good UI UX design is typically needed to create a product that customers would love to visit.
 Even if a UI looks great, if the user experience isn’t thought through properly, it will be useless.
 However, no matter how well planned out a product’s UX is, no one will take action without a well-designed interface.

 Imagine financial software that not only looks good but also has a simple UI design.
 The website might include plenty of original, informative information that is easy to navigate and understand.
-However, if the site has a out-dated design or is difficult to navigate, visitors are likely to leave the page.
+However, if the site has an outdated design or is difficult to navigate, visitors are likely to leave the page.
 Hence, no matter how beautiful an app may appear, it will be useless if the UX is poor.

 For this reason, it’s essential to put the demands of the end user at the center of every front-end development and design process.
 In order to properly understand what the final product should be designed, how it should function, and what it should include, UX and UI designers should work in coordination with other developers, managers, and product owners.